 If the exact handle name is unavailable (a likely scenario), there are some easy fixes to try like adding a word or underscore.
 Again, check the content of handles that come up in your searches to see who else is using the name.

-5. Make sure you LOVE it
+13. Make sure you LOVE it

 That’s why we recommend brainstorming plenty of ideas and taking the time to mull them over before settling on a winner — don’t expect overnight success!

 The last thing to remember: Companies rebrand all the time, but doing so costs time and money.
 Try your best to get the name right on the first attempt to ensure your business is off to a great start.